rgkimball/hipchat_alerts/README.md

 #HipChat Alerts Module
-This is a module for Drupal 7.x that uses [watchdog](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/watchdog/7) to send important information to a HipChat room.
-Currently only works with [HipChat API v1](https://www.hipchat.com/docs/api) with plans to support v2 soon.
-For developers who maintain many different Drupal sites, this provides an easy way to monitor multiple installations and mitigate response time to resolving critical errors.
+This is a module for Drupal 7.x that uses [watchdog](https://api.drupal.org/api/ drupal/includes%21bootstrap.inc/function/watchdog/7) to send important informati on to a HipChat room.
+Currently only works with [HipChat API v1](https://www.hip chat.com/docs/api) with plans to support v2 soon.
+For developers who maintain ma ny different Drupal sites, this provides an easy way to monitor multiple install ations and mitigate response time to resolving critical errors.
 Pending contrib approval on D.o.
 Inspired by the ChatOps movement.

 ##Requirements
 - [Libraries 2.x](https://www.drupal.org/project/libraries)